DehyaKhurraim/DehyaKhurraim/README.md

 - 🌱 I'm constantly learning and exploring **new technologies to stay up-to-date with the latest industry trends.**

-- 👯 I’m looking to collaborate on **fellow developers, sharing knowledge, and contributing to open-source projects.**
+- 👯 I’m looking to collaborate with **fellow developers, share knowledge, and contribute to open-source projects.**

 - 💻 I have a keen interest in **developing software solutions and solving complex problems using technology.**